Photo: APRESS.COM/Lionel Urman

 - Obligation to separate waste: extended to private persons

-As of 1 January, food waste can no longer be disposed of with household waste.
+From 1 January, food waste can no longer be disposed of with household waste.
 The government website says: "Bio-waste sorting will be extended to all professionals and private individuals".
 This means every household will have to take steps to introduce a 'source separation solution', 'whether it is a personal composter or a sorting bin'.
 This measure is part of the law on the fight against waste and circular economy (Loi Agec), which was adopted in 2020 to combat food waste.

 However, many local authorities responsible for recycling are not ready for this transition, partly for financial reasons.
 "We estimate that around twenty million French residents, a third of the population, are using the solution," Nicolas Garnier, general delegate of Amorce, which is supporting local authorities in their transition, told L'Humanité newspaper.